department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 - Whether you qualify for a college fund or kicker
 - How much you have paid into the $600 Buy-Up program <br>
 [Learn more about the $600 Buy-Up Program](/education/about-gi-bill-benefits/montgomery-active-duty/buy-up/).

-**Note:** You usually have 10 years from the date of your last separation from active duty to use your MGIB-AD benefits, but this may change depending on your situation.

 ## How do I get these benefits?